LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [How Do I Manage People?](https://medium.com/@lennymarkus/how-do-i-manage-people-93018dc19fb4) - by Lenny Markus.
 Takeaway: Based around questions posed in a Twitter thread kicked off by Charity Majors, this article offers a well-rounded view of all aspects of a manager's duties, along with personal insights from the author.

-- [How Much to Manage (“Management Energy Units”)](https://medium.learningbyshipping.com/how-much-to-manage-management-energy-units-ca1637a05140) - by Steven Sinofsky.
-Takeaway: Discusses the various level-directions of management (down to reports, up to your boss, sideways to your peers), as well as how much time an individual level should generally be spending on them vs "work".
-Make sure you are spending the right amount of time managing in the right areas.

 - [How to Lead]( https://medium.com/@wgalyean/how-to-lead-f4383da7047c) - by Wilson Galyean.
 Takeaway: Leadership lessons from a former US Army officer and West Point cadet.
 "There is a difference between management and leadership.
 Management is decision making and the handling of resources.
 Leadership goes beyond management to craft and maintain the interpersonal glue that makes your organization a team."

 - [How to Lead by Noticing and Filling in Gaps](https://blog.coleadership.com/how-to-lead-by-noticing-and-filling-in-gaps/) - by Jean Hsu.
 Takeaway: gaps exist everywhere, and leaders know which ones to fill.